ABOUT THE STEM ACADEMY

 The Mercer County Technical School District launched a STEM (science, technology, engineering and math) Academy in September 2015.
 This full-time, 4-year high school program is possible through the award of a $300,000 county vocational partnership grant from the New Jersey Department of Education.

-The STEM Academy, a partnership with Mercer County Community College, provides Mercer County high school students with academically challenging and rigorous curriculum including Project Lead The Way, an activity-, project-, and problem-based curriculum.
+The STEM Academy, a partnership with Mercer County Community College, provides Mercer County high school students with academically challenging and highly technical curriculum including Project Lead The Way, an activity-, project-, and problem-based curriculum.
 Students are working toward the completion of college credits and industry credentials while in high school.

 The district’s decision to focus on STEM is a direct result of occupational outlook data and anecdotal evidence provided by local business partners.
 According to the U.S. Bureau of Labor Statistics, employment in occupations related to STEM (science, technology, engineering, and mathematics) is projected to grow to more than 9 million between 2012 and 2022.